Certified Professional in Age-Friendly Health Care (CPAFH) Review Course: Live Webinar

 Fees

-Organizations sending three or more people can receive a 15% Group Discount.
+Organizations sending three or more people are eligible to receive a 15% Group Discount.
 To register a group, fill out the Group Registration form.

 Scholarships

-IHI is pleased to offer a limited number of free and 25% scholarships to assist with program registration costs for those working in:
+IHI is pleased to offer a limited number of 25% and 50% scholarships to assist with program registration costs for those working in:

 • Independent, United States Federally Qualified Health Centers (FQHCs) that are not affiliated with a hospital or health system